pyOpenSci/python-package-guide/tutorials/installable-code.md

 # use pip list instead of conda list here if you are working in an venv environment rather than a conda envt
 ```

-:::{admonition}  What does `pip install -e .` do?
+:::{admonition}  What does `python -m pip install -e .` do?
 :class: tip

-Let's break down `pip install -e .`
+Let's break down `python -m pip install -e .`

-`pip install -e .` installs your package into the current active
+`python -m pip install -e .` installs your package into the current active
 Python environment in **editable mode** (`-e`).
 Installing your package in
 editable mode, allows you to work on your code and then test the updates
 interactively in your favorite Python interface.
 One important caveat of editable mode is that every time you update your code, you may need to restart Python.